jlamsens/opensysadmins/docs/explanations/cisco-switch-router-components/index.md

         - a Flash memory card that is inserted in to a Personal Computer Memory Card International Association (PCMCIA) slot
         - additional flash memory
         - slot0: PCMCIA flash card in slot0, slot1: PCMCIA flash card in slot1

-- stores the "Cisco IOS software image" and VLAN database file "vlan.dat"
-- some routers, including the Cisco 2500 series routers, do not have sufficient RAM to hold the Cisco IOS image and, therefore, run the Cisco IOS image directly from flash memory (Cisco IOS images that are run from flash memory are not compressed)
+- some routers, including the Cisco 2500 series routers, do not have sufficient RAM to hold the Cisco "IOS image" and, therefore, run the Cisco "IOS image" directly from flash memory (Cisco IOS images that are run from flash memory are not compressed)
 - has a directory structure and typical flash commands (dir, format, copy, del)

 ### (SD)RAM